breakid/terminal_sync/docs/usage.md

 ## Specify the Source Host

 Set the environment variable `SRC_HOST` to the host where your activity will originate.
-This value will appear in the Source field on GhostWriter and is particularly useful when operating over a SOCKS proxy or tunnel.
+This value will appear in the Source field on Ghostwriter and is particularly useful when operating over a SOCKS proxy or tunnel.
 If the client (i.e., hook) environment is different than the terminal_sync server environment (e.g., if using Docker), the client-side value will override the server-side value.

 If this value is not provided, terminal_sync will default to the hostname and IP of the host where the server is running.
 If using Docker, this will be the container.